ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>The Art of AWS Cost-Cutting: A Node.js Optimization Journey</blockquote>

 <h3>4.
-Node.js Advanced Patterns: Adaptive Rate Limiter - <a href="https://medium.com/@v-checha/node-js-advanced-patterns-adaptive-rate-limiter-aa8221177162" target="_blank" rel="noopener noreferrer">link</a></h3>
+Getting Started with Node.js and Express.js: Your First Server - <a href="https://medium.com/@BatmanBabai/getting-started-with-node-js-and-express-js-your-first-server-459920ba209f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `V. Checha`**
+✍️ **posted by `BatmanBabai`**

-<blockquote>Rate limiting is crucial for protecting APIs and services from overload.
-While static rate limiters are common, adaptive rate limiting…</blockquote>
+<blockquote>In this blog, we’ll explore how to set up a basic server using Node.js and Express.js.
+If you’re new to backend development or just…</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>